JerryBLi/jerrybli.github.io/about.md

 Hi there!
 My name is Jerry and I'm currently a master's student at Stony Brook University in the 5 year Bachelors/Masters program for Computer Engineering.
 I love learning new things and improving old ones.
 While I'm not writing code or tinkering with electronics, I like to cook and work out.

-I strive to write clean and functional code.
+I strive to write clean and efficient code.
 I've developed software solutions in many languages including:
 * Java
 * C
 * C++